 Also, in exploring Losey’s possible intentions behind the scenes, one has to note that the film as it stands today is not quite what the director had envisaged.
 Losey had originally structured the film to be told in a series of flashbacks in classic Noir fashion but this was removed by the producers in post-production to create a more linear story, which is in fact much more in keeping with that of the original novel.
 The only evidence that remains of the director’s original plan is the opening shot of George walking through the streets at night, which comes from near the end of the story and which would have launched the flashbacks, here seen just before and the under the opening titles.
 But no matter what might have been – what do we actually have instead?

-George LaMain is a mild-mannered youth who today is celebrating his sixteenth birthday – bullied by the kids outside the tavern that his father runs, inside he is mothered Flanagan the bartender, who has been living with them ever since his mother died when the boy was born.
+George LaMain is a mild-mannered youth who on this day turns sixteen years old – bullied by the kids outside the tavern that his father runs, inside he is mothered Flanagan the bartender, who has been living with them ever since his mother died in childbirth.
 In one of the few instances where the film version proves bolder than the book, Flanagan (Howland Chamberlain) is played very clearly as homosexual and is one of the few completely sympathetic characters on display.

-Barrymore Jr, who was the son of the ‘the great profile’ and father to actress Drew Barrymore (in his later films he was billed as ‘John Drew Barrymore), stars as a teenager seeking to avenge his father’s disgrace.
+Barrymore Jr – who was the son of the ‘the great profile’ and father to actress Drew Barrymore (in his later films he was billed as ‘John Drew Barrymore) – stars as a teenager seeking to avenge his father’s disgrace.
 In the process he strives towards his own transition out of adolescence and into adulthood.
-In a variation on Hamlet, it’s the protagonist’s struggles to comprehend the alien space that drives a story set over twenty-four hours.
-This can make the narrative feel a little overly compressed in terms of plausibility.
-It all begins with a shocking act of violence
+In a variation on Hamlet, it’s the protagonist’s struggles to comprehend the alien adult space that drives a story set over twenty-four hours (the restricted narrative period can make the movie feel a little overly compressed in terms of plausibility).
+It all begins with a shocking act of violence:

 “Take off your shirt LaMain, I want to see some skin”